ello/Ello-OSS-iOS-Certs/README.md

 ## License

-ElloCerts is available under the MIT license.
+ElloOSSCerts is available under the MIT license.
 See the LICENSE file for more info.
 The fonts used in Ello-UIFonts have their own licenses.